s-bauer/office-ui-fabric-vue/README.md

 ## Supported Components

 - Checkbox
     - Model: checked
-  - Props: disabled
+    - Props: disabled, label
 - Button
-  - Default Button
-    - Props: disabled
-  - Primary Button
-    - Props: disabled
+    - Props: disabled, checked, primary
+    - Info: ``<button>`` is exposed, so all events and props can be used
 - Label
+    - Props: disabled, required

 ## In-Progress Components

 - TextField
+- ChoiceGroup
+- Icon

 ## Contribution